 €300 | €300 | €300 | €600 | €600 | Non-internal EU flights over 3,500 km |

-The airline may not need to compensate you if they can provide transportation to your destination, close to the original schedule.
+The airline might not have to compensate you if they can provide a transfer to your destination, close to the original schedule.
 Even if you’re just a little late, you might not be entitled to flight cancellation compensation.

 How to Claim Compensation from Lufthansa

-It’s important to understand how to request the compensation you’re eligible for under EU Regulation 261/2004.
+It’s crucial to know the process of claiming the compensation you deserve under EU Regulation 261/2004.
 Here’s how to do it:

 - Let our experts help you.
 Once you submit the form, our team will handle the rest.
-We are well-versed in the EU laws well and will make every effort to obtain your rightful compensation.
+We are well-versed in the EU laws well and will do our best to get you your compensation.
 You are only charged if we win your case.

-Remember that you have the right as a passenger to claim compensation for a cancelled or delayed flight.
-Regardless of whether your flight was delayed due to operational issues or mechanical problems, if it was not caused by extraordinary circumstances such as severe weather or air traffic control decisions, you qualify for compensation.
+Remember that you’re entitled as a passenger to claim compensation for a cancelled or delayed flight.
+Regardless of whether your flight was delayed as a result of operational reasons or technical difficulties, if it was not caused by extraordinary circumstances including adverse weather conditions or air traffic control decisions, you have a right to compensation.

 Which Lufthansa Flights are Covered by EU261?

-The EU’s air passenger protection laws are far-reaching.
-They cover all flights departing from an airport within an EU country and every flight landing at a European Union member state airport if the flight is operated by an EU airline.
+The EU’s air passenger protection laws are comprehensive in scope.
+They cover every flight leaving an airport within an EU country and any flight coming into a European Union member state airport if the flight is operated by an EU airline.

 Itinerary | Covered by EU 261 |